mateoconfeugo/sticker/src/clj/flourish-common/README.md

 # flourish-common

-A Clojure library designed to ... well, that part is up to you.
+Common functions used by multiple components of the system both clojure and clojurescript

 ## Usage

-FIXME
+(use 'flourish-common)

 ## License

-Copyright © 2013 FIXME
+Copyright © 2013 Matt Burns

 Distributed under the Eclipse Public License, the same as Clojure.